 Evergreen, Shrubs, Trees

-China.
-Slow growing to 6–8 ft. high (possibly to 15 ft. tall) and about two-thirds as wide.
+Evergreen from China.
+Slow growing to 6–8 ft. tall (possibly to 15 ft. tall) and about two-thirds as wide.
 Densely clothed with glossy, leathery, 3-in. leaves.
-Plant blooms most heavily in spring but produces scattered flowers throughout summer.
-Blossoms are 1–1½ in. wide, creamy yellow with a thin brownish purple border on each segment.
+Plant blooms most heavily in spring but produces scattered flowers throughout the summer.
+Blossoms are 1–1 1/2 in. wide, creamy yellow with a thin brownish purple border on each segment.
 Notable feature is the powerful, fruity fragrance, like that of ripe bananas; the perfume is strongest in a warm, windless spot.
-Choice plant for entry or patio.
+Choice plant for an entry or a patio.

 From South Africa.
 Woody-based perennials that die to the ground in cold climates, remain shrubby in m...

 Hybrid between P. caerulea and P. alata.
 Among the best-known, most widely planted p...